Matthew-Neba/Matthew-Neba/README.md

 # 💫 About Me:

 As a Computing Science student at the University of Alberta, I am driven to delve into the diverse aspects of programming and computer science.
-My interests span across web development, AI, systems programming and statistical analysis.
+My interests span across web development, AI, data analysis and statistical analysis.

 ## 🚀 What I'm Up To